LiranShlush/MMEJ/README.md

 ## File Descriptions

-Main_Exome_100_Shay.m: The main MATLAB script for identifying homologies in genomic sequences.
+Main_Exome_100.m: The main MATLAB script for identifying homologies in genomic sequences.

-find_homolog_in_str_Shay.m: A supporting MATLAB function for finding homologies in a given sequence.
+find_homolog_in_str.m: A supporting MATLAB function for finding homologies in a given sequence.

 Del_Read.py: The Python script for processing MMEJ search sequences, and searching them in the BAM files, and outputting results.